Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Introduction

 In what follows we first review the physics of the non-equilibrium Dicke transition in optical cavities with conventional techniques of quantum optics.
 Using linearized Heisenberg-Langevin equations, we demonstrate that at low frequencies, close to the phase transition, the system evolves into a thermal state with a high effective temperature, proportional to the atom-photon interaction strength.
 The static and dynamic critical exponents at the high-temperature phase transitions are analogous to those in a conventional laser (or, more precisely, optical parametric oscillator) threshold.

-To treat the interplay between external driving, dissipation and many-body interactions in a more general setting, we next develop a unified approach to describe phase transitions in open quantum systems based on the Keldysh path integral \cite{castroneto90,szymanska06,szymanska07,sarang10,kamenev09,kamenev_book,altlandbook}.
-This approach is used to analyze both the low-frequency and the high frequency dynamics of the driven Dicke model with cavity photon loss and atomic spontaneous emission.
-We re-derive the thermal properties of low-temperature dynamics, while at higher frequencies, we show that the photon and atom distribution functions exhibit quantum and non-equilibrium regimes.
+To treat the interplay between external driving, dissipation and many-body interactions in a more general setting, we next develop a unified approach to describe phase transitions in open quantum systems based on Keldysh path integrals \cite{castroneto90,szymanska06,szymanska07,sarang10,kamenev09,kamenev_book,altlandbook}.
+This approach is used to analyze the driven Dicke model in the presence of finite-size effects and atomic dissipative processes.
+Both perturbations are non-linear and cannot be treated by the usual quantum-optical methods.
+Instead, we apply non-perturbative techniques, specific to the path-integral approach.
+We find that the low-frequency dynamics is thermal even in this case, allowing for an effective equilibrium description.

+We expect the Keldysh approach to be directly applicable to other dissipative models such as the recently discussed central spin model \cite{kessler12} or fermionic lattice models \cite{PhysRevLett.105.227001,eisert10,hoening12,horstmann12}.
 We believe the Keldysh calculations are not more involved, and sometimes simpler, than those of the usual quantum optics frameworks \cite{zollerbook, scully97}.
 At the same time, they facilitate an easy comparison to other phase transitions of condensed matter physics.
 One of the objectives of the present paper is to make the Keldysh approach more accessible to the broader quantum optics community.
 At the same time, we hope that the Keldysh perspective will be helpful for condensed matter physicists to understand driven dissipative atom-photon systems--especially in view of the qualitatively different energy scales and bath properties in quantum optics.

-We expect the Keldysh approach to be directly applicable to other dissipative models such as the recently discussed central spin model \cite{kessler12} or fermionic lattice models \cite{PhysRevLett.105.227001,eisert10,hoening12,horstmann12}.

-The paper is organized as follows.
-In Sec.~\ref{sec:review} we introduce the Dicke model and perform a brief analysis with linearized Heisenberg-Langevin equations pointing out that the relevant low-frequency correlations are thermal.

-In Sec.~\ref{sec:cavityonly}, we map the operators of the master equation and the associated Liouvillians for dissipative processes to the field content of an equivalent real-time, dissipative Keldysh action $S[\phi,a^*,a]$ with $\phi$ the atomic fields and $a^*$, $a$ the photon field variables.
-As a warm-up, we first treat the case of a single, decaying cavity mode.
-Using this simple example, we present in Subsections~\ref{subsec:spectral} - \ref{subsec:eff_temp} the program that we later in the paper repeat for the photon sector of the Dicke model with cavity photon loss (Sec.~\ref{sec:dicke_kappa}), and finally also for the atom sector including a simple model for atom decay (Sec.~\ref{sec:spontem}).